Municipal Food Code

 The Municipal Food Code establishes definitions; sets standards for management and personnel, food operations, and equipment and facilities; and provides for food establishment plan review, permit issuance, inspection, employee restriction, and permit suspension within the Municipality of Anchorage.

 Ordinance amending Anchorage Municipal Code Chapter 16.60 - The Anchorage Food Code

-The Anchorage Assembly recently passed an ordinance updating the Anchorage Food Code.
+In December 2017, the Anchorage Assembly passed an ordinance updating the Anchorage Food Code.
 AO 2017-162 adopts, by reference the 2013 Model Food Code published by the U.S. Food and Drug Administration; creates a Cottage Food License; and a variety of other food-safety and related matters.

 A copy of the code as proposed is provided here, AO 2017-162, As Amended.
 A final copy of the ordinance with additional amendments related to bare hand contact with drink garnishments and community concerns will be posted as soon as it is available.

 An updated version of the full Food Code is being worked on to include the new code changes and will be available by Spring 2018.
 Until then, please see the updates below and contact our office at 343-4200 if you have any questions.

 - Allows fresh caught fish (not previously frozen) to be served if cooked to a minimum temperature of 125 degrees F if a consumer advisory warning is included conspicuously in the menu.

 - Adds the ability to donate wild game meat, seafood and plants to a food service of an institution or a non-profit (i.e. child care facilities, senior meal programs, shelters) in accordance with State of Alaska code and specific handling requirements.